“The Jack Clement Years”

 I was born in England, but from an early age was absorbed by, and followed what little there was in the UK at that time of traditional Country Music, and its performers.
 I wanted to know more!
 Now some may say, “What does an Englishman know of our traditions, and of our music”.

-Well let me answer as best I can.
+Well let me answer this as best I can.
 From that early age I was fascinated by the Americas.
-Having watched on the television, and seen Cowboy movies and the likes of, The Beverley Hillbillies, Davy Crocket, Daniel Boone, etc, and of course the overabundance of Western series.
-I understood then that these were “Hollywood”, but with a basis of fact somewhere in there.
+Having watched on television, and seen Cowboy movies and the likes of, The Beverley Hillbillies, Davy Crocket, Daniel Boone, etc, and of course the overabundance of Western series, and of "Hollywoods" movies.
+I understood then that these were “Hollywood”, but with maybe a basis of fact somewhere in there.
 In my formative years of the 50’s there was little knowledge, or understanding of “America” or its peoples.
-Experienced mainly through these movies, and TV shows.
-Again Hollywood’s influence did nothing to offer the real picture.
+Experienced by us Brits' and others mainly through these movies, and TV shows.
+Again Hollywood’s influence did nothing to offer us a real picture.
 For the reader to have a better understanding of the times, and perceptions of the British, then Alistair Cook’s “America” offers a more generous insight.

-I then began studying the Americas, its beginnings and the people who lived and built this nation.
-This inevitably led to the search through the early colonists and pioneers, to research the history of their music and its origins.
-Although I admit that there is more to learn, I feel I am more than qualified to relate the ”Stoneman Family” story.
+I then began studying the Americas, its beginnings, and the people who lived and built this great nation.
+This inevitably led to a search through the early colonists, and pioneers.
+To research the history of their music and its origins.
+Although I admit that there is more to learn, I feel I am more than qualified to relate the ”Stoneman's” story.
 Of their contribution and place in music folklore, as it was and will remain so..

 The Music and its Traditions